 Myth 72: Solar Panels Must Be Installed Before Upgrading your RV Batteries

-Truth: If you’re overhauling your RV’s energy storage technology, there are a few places you could start.
-You could get solar panels, upgrade your battery bank, or address both areas at the same time.
-If more energy storage capacity is your priority, upgrading batteries first makes sense.
-If you need to improve your capacity to capture energy from the sun, upgrading your solar panels first should be the priority.
+If more battery storage capacity is your priority, upgrading batteries first makes sense.
+If you need to improve your ability to capture energy from the sun, upgrading your solar panels first should be the priority.

 Myth 73: Better Solar Setups Cover More Square Footage